Kosovo Protestant Evangelical Church: General Assembly

 The KPEC General Assembly is the highest decision-making body in KPEC.
-The KPEC General Assembly, which gathers once a year, is represented by representatives of all KPEC members.
+It gathers once a year and is represented by representatives of all KPEC members.
 Each Evangelical entity – respectively local churches and organisations of Kosovo – that are KPEC members, are represented by the Legal Representative and in his/her absence by the Authorised Person.
-A KPEC member can be represented in the KPEC General Assembly by one vote only.
+A KPEC member can be represented in the KPEC General Assembly by only one vote.

 The KPEC General Assembly gathers once a year in its Annual Regular General Assembly or more often in Irregular Assemblies.
-During the plenary sessions, which are chaired by the KPEC General Secretary, amongst other things Assembly brings decisions for the interest of the KPEC, such as acceptance and/or dismissing of KPEC members; possible statutory amendments; approves annual expenses and budget etc. The Assembly also elects with secret ballot the Council of Ministers (CM) and the President.
-CM and the Chairperson are elected with a simple majority.
+During the plenary sessions, which are chaired by the KPEC Assembly Chair, amongst other things, the Assembly brings decisions for the interest of the KPEC, such as acceptance and/or dismissing of KPEC members; possible statutory amendments; approval of annual expenses and budget etc. The Assembly also elects with secret ballot the KPEC Leadership Council (LC) and the President.
+LC and the President are elected by a two-third majority.

-Council of Ministers
+Leadership Council

-The Council of Minister (CM) is KPEC’s executive body which comes from the Assembly.
-The CM has nine members and they can only be members if they are serving in a position of a spiritual leader in a local church.
-Assembly mandates the CM with a three-year mandate but every year two members are added and two removed.
+The Leadership Council (LC) is KPEC’s executive body and comes from the assembly.
+The LC has nine members and they can be members only if they are serving in a position of a spiritual leader in a local church.
+The assembly elects the LC for a three-year term, but every year two members are added and two removed.

-Assembly itself maintains the election of CM members.
-Based on merits of the works of the individuals, participants in the Assembly nominate potential candidates who may serve in such post.
-Supon completion, a list of nine persons is brought for secret ballot.
-CM members can only be candidates and can only be elected for two consecutive mandates.
-CM meets once a month in regular CM meeting and more often if required.
+Assembly itself maintains the election of LC members.
+Based on merits of the works of the individuals, participants in the assembly nominate potential candidates who may serve in such post.
+Upon completion, a list of nine persons is brought for secret ballot.
+LC members can only be candidates and can be elected for only two consecutive mandates.
+The LC regularly meets once a month and more often if required.

 President

-After CM members have been elected, the Assembly selects the potential candidates for KPEC President (KPEC President is also the Chairperson of the CM).
+After the LC members have been elected, the KPEC members nominates the potential candidates for KPEC President (KPEC President is also the chairperson of the LC).
 After presenting candidatures, based on merits and the best program presented, Assembly administers an election of the President.
 The ballot is direct and secret.
-A simple majority is required for election of the President for the next four-year mandate.
+A two-thirds majority is required for election of the President for the next three-year mandate.

-The KPEC President can only be a candidate and be elected for two consecutive mandates.
-The KPEC President represents the institution of the KPEC before KPEC members and before other state and international institutions.
-The President together with the General Secretary prepares the agenda for CM meetings and together with the Treasurer prepares and manages the annual budget, which is brought before the Assembly for approval.
-The current KPEC President is Pastor Femi Cakolli.
+The KPEC president can be a candidate and be elected only for two consecutive mandates.
+The KPEC president represents the institution of the KPEC before KPEC members and before other state and international institutions.
+The president, in conjunction with the general secretary prepares the agenda for LC meetings and together with the treasurer prepares and manages the annual budget, which is brought before the assembly for approval.
+The current KPEC president is Pastor Artur Krasniqi.